 More information on Seasonal Worker Programme

 The Pacific Labour Scheme

-The Pacific Labour Scheme (Scheme) commenced on 1 July 2018 following a successful pilot program in northern Australia and building on the success of the Seasonal Worker Programme.
-The Scheme will help meet business demand across all sectors in rural and regional Australia.
-Workers from Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu are currently able to apply for low and semi-skilled employment in Australia under the Scheme.
+Fiji joined the Pacific Labour Scheme (Scheme) in April 2019, and already 219 Fijian workers have participated in the scheme (as of 31 January 2020).
+The Scheme is helping to meet business demand across all sectors in rural and regional Australia.
+Workers from Fiji, Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu are currently able to apply for low and semi-skilled employment in Australia under the Scheme.